jameslawler/notes/docs/portuguese/verbs/todo/procurar.md

 2. Look for a Solution:

-   - Portuguese: Procurar uma solução - ex:Há dias que nós procuramos uma solução para o problema .
+   - Portuguese: Procurar uma solução - ex: Nós procurámos uma solução para o problema.
-   - English: Look for a solution - We have been looking for a solution to the problem for days.
+   - English: Look for a solution - e.g: We looked for a solution to the problem.

 ## Exercises